Stefan Wilson: Formula Palmer Audi and British F3

-After a long karting career as a child, Stefan stepped up to open-wheel racing in November 2006, competing in the Formula Palmer Audi Autumn Trophy at Snetterton and Brands Hatch.
-Stefan gradually improved throughout his first six car races and finished the six-race mini-series in ninth place, also ending as top rookie.
+After a long karting career as a child, Wilson stepped up to open-wheel racing in November 2006, competing in the Formula Palmer Audi Autumn Trophy at Snetterton and Brands Hatch.
+Wilson gradually improved throughout his first six car races and finished the six-race mini-series in ninth place, also ending as top rookie.
 He picked up three top-six finishes and set the fastest lap in the final round at Brands Hatch.

 Wilson driving for Fluid Motorsport at the Croft round of the 2008 British Formula 3 season.

-Stefan competed in the 2007 Formula Palmer Audi Championship, the tenth anniversary of the series, and also the tenth anniversary of when his brother Justin won the first FPA title.
+Wilson competed in the 2007 Formula Palmer Audi Championship, the tenth anniversary of the series, and also the tenth anniversary of when his brother Justin won the first FPA title.
 He finished second in the championship after a great final round at Croft, where he scored two podiums after his worst qualifying of the season, only starting seventh and ninth for the two races.
-Stefan overtook a total of eleven cars.
+Wilson overtook a total of eleven cars.
 He also closed the final gap between him and more experienced driver Tim Bridgman to just 28 points.

-He scored 4 wins throughout the season; the first came in round 4 of the championship at the Brands Hatch Grand Prix circuit in front of nearly 50,000 spectators.
+Wilson scored four wins throughout the season; the first came in round 4 of the championship at the Brands Hatch Grand Prix circuit in front of nearly 50,000 spectators.
 The second half of Wilson's championship was more successful as he scored four pole positions and three of his four wins.
 Wilson ended the championship in second place, with a tally of four wins, nine podiums, four pole positions, five fastest laps, and two lap records.

-At the end of the season he won the McLaren Autosport BRDC Award for young British drivers.
+At the end of the season, Wilson won the McLaren Autosport BRDC Award for young British drivers.
 Part of the award was a prize drive in a McLaren Formula One car, which took place on the Silverstone National Circuit on 13 November 2009.

-In 2008, Wilson competed in the British Formula 3 Championship National Class in 2008 with Fluid Motorsport and captured four class wins on his way to fourth in the National Class points standings.
+In 2008, Wilson competed in the British Formula 3 Championship National Class with Fluid Motorsport and captured four class wins on his way to fourth in the National Class points standings.